-Geoffrey Roberts died of natural causes in March this year.
+Geoffrey Roberts died of natural causes in March of 2020.
 Geoffrey’s daughter-in-law – writer, mental health advocate and mother-of-three Dr Deb Roberts – provides a personal account of her family’s grief and how they coped with losing a loved one during the coronavirus pandemic.

 My unassuming but present father-in-law – my husband’s biggest fan and my three sons’ loyal Poppy – was unexpectedly taken from us.
 The fish 'n' chip-run with his grandsons, a weekly event for more than 12 years, has come to an end.
 He will never be physically returning to our family.

 Geoffrey was 80-years-old and in good health.
 He died in his home of natural causes during the thick of COVID-19.
 We had seen him, albeit from a distance, just three days prior.

 How restrictions affected our reality of grief and loss

 The restrictions made logistics extremely difficult, which fuelled our already heightened feelings of shock, anger and sadness.